American Psychiatric Association Foundation Portal logo

 3. Save

 During the FAPA application cycle, your application can be saved as DRAFT until all the required information is completed.
 As each section is complete, you will see a appear in the category tab when the application is saved.
-At any time, you can download and print your application by clicking on the
+At any time, you can download and print your application by clicking on the icon in the Application Summary section.

 4. Submit